 "Will it float or will it sink?"
-Students will learn to judge different items (cannonballs, toy boats, spoons, etc.) and decide if they float or sink before testing their 'hypothesis' with a VERY scientific experiment where they drop their items into a pool of water.
+Students will learn to judge different items (cannonballs, toy boats, spoons, etc.) and decide if they float or sink before testing their 'hypothesis.'
 Following their experimentation with floating items, the students will be treated to a story about a very special toy boat.
-After learning about different types of boats and different items that float, students will get the chance to make their very own toy blow boats from kits made at the Museum's Watercraft Center.
+After learning about different types of boats students will make their own boats.